jpw1991/chebs-mythical-weapons/README.md

-# Cheb's Sword in the Stone
+# Cheb's Mythical Weapons

-Cheb's Sword in the Stone adds a powerful one-handed sword called Excalibur to Valheim.
-This sword must be found somewhere in the world and only someone with 100 sword skill can remove it from the stone and use it.
+Cheb's Mythical Weapons adds powerful mythical weapons, such as Excalibur and the Bow of Apollo, to Valheim.
+The weapons are found in special locations; eg. Excalibur must be found somewhere in the world and only someone with 100 sword skill can remove it from the stone and use it.

+Formerly called Cheb's Sword in the Stone, the mod has been renamed, at the request of the commissioner, due of the addition of the Bow of Apollo and upcoming other mythical weapons.

 This mod was commissioned by Discord user Mintymintos.
 If you would like me to create a mod for you, please get in touch.